chisui/dakka/thesis/main.md

 Actor systems provide a way of modeling programs that is particularly suited for parallel and distributed execution.
 There are many systems that use Actor systems for exactly that purpose.
 The Erlang language and the Akka framework for the Java Virtual Machine (JVM) are two of the most prominent examples.
-For GHC Haskell there exists also *cloud-haskell*.

 Types may be used to check the behavior of a single actor internally, but are not often used to check properties about the Actor system as a whole.
 The lack of these global checks may make it possible for example to send messages to Actors that could never exist in the Actor system, or send messages to Actors that those can not handle.

 Haskell provides a strong type system that can be used to express these kinds of invariants.
-Unfortunately the only major Actor framework for Haskell does not utilize it to do so.
+Unfortunately the only major Actor framework for Haskell, *cloud-haskell* does not utilize it to do so.

 ## Goals

 I want to create an Actor framework for Haskell that leverages the type system to constrain Actor behaviors to minimize unexpected side effects.
-The main issue the type system may assist in is by ensuring that only messages can be sent that can be handled by the receiving Actor.
+The main issue the type system can help in is ensuring that only messages can be sent that can be handled by the receiving Actor.
 It should ideally be possible for the user to add further constraints on messages and Actors or other parts of the system as they choose.

 Runtime components of this Actor framework should be serializable.
-Serializability is very desirable since it aids debugging, auditing, distribution and resilience.
+Serializability is desirable since it aids debugging, auditing, distribution and resilience.
 Debugging and auditing are aided by Serializability since we could store relevant parts of the system to further review them independent of the runtime environment.
 If we can store the state of the system we can also recover the whole system or parts of it by simply restoring a previous system state.
 These states could then also be sent to different processes or machines to migrate Actors from one node to another.